 The views above & below are typical of the smaller iron ore carriers that came to Pepel to ship out the ore.
 An email from Wijnand Romijn advised that he made two trips to Pepel during February 1963 on the bulk carrier Tweelingen (managed by Scheepvaart Mij.
 Zodiak, Rotterdam).
 He writes that the crew were not allowed off the ship, but the local natives did board the ships to make deals for cigarettes or old tin cans.
 It would take about two days to load the ship, the ore was bound for Rotterdam.
 The Tweelingen also visited Narvik & Kirkenes to load iron ore, the contrast between the cold climate of Norway and the heat of Sierra Leone was noted by Wijnand, who also remembers the locusts that flew into the area and inundated the ship.

-During 1964 one of the BRCW locomotives was replaced by an ALCO diesel electric locomotive numbered 201.
+During 1964 the BRCW locomotives received assistance from a new ALCO diesel electric locomotive numbered 201.

 In 1967 the port of Pepel was dredged, allowing vessels upto 40,000 tons to use the facilities.
 A year later a major contract was established to supply iron ore to three Japanese steel mills.
 The deliveries totalled 400,000 tons between April 1968 and June 1969 with annual shipments of 1.1 million tons per year for the following 10 years.
 Additional sales on the open market, in particular to European countries saw iron ore production reach three million tons.
 These contracts led to a considerable expansion at both the Marampa mine and Pepel.
 The port facilities at Pepel were improved to allow the docking of 100,000-ton ore carriers, and raised the loading capacity from 2,750 tons per hour to 4,000 tons per hour.
 A 250,000-ton additional stocking capacity also was added at the port during 1969.
 Improvements at the concentrating plant of the Marampa mine were made in the sizing and concentrating sections, to give a minimum 3.1 million ton total capacity in 1970.